 Worse, if they are allowed to freeze again you will have a thin layer of ice on the rims making for really hair-raising braking.
 This can be overcome by simply dragging the brakes for a while, or solved by use of disk brakes or hub brakes.

 Disk Brakes are finding favor with many off-road icebikers.
 Usually hydraulically operated, these do carry a small weight penalty and impose some constraints on frame design, and complicate wheel building.
 However, they do provide excellent braking, and eliminate the icing problems of rim brakes.
-The brakes pictured here are by Hope, but there are other manufacturers as well such as Magura making similar models.

 So if we were to combine all of these things in a new design from scratch, would we have a suitable winter bicycle?
 Probably not.
 Or, at least, not for most conditions, but perhaps suitable for specific terrain.
 On-road use of very wide tires would slow you down considerably.